Pirates of the Caribbean: The Eye of the Wind

 Sparrow (mouths “pooo-tooo-maaac”): “Oy, so why…”

-Barbossa: “Our Lady wants a parley, and this will be the place for it.”
+Barbossa: “Our Lady wants a parlay, and this will be the place for it.”

-PLOT PUSH: They indeed have a meeting, in which Anne reveals that they are seeking the Crown of Neptune, which she claims will free the old god and turn the tide in her war against the church.
+PLOT PUSH: They indeed have a meeting at a tavern on the Georgetown waterfront, a conversation in which Anne reveals that they are seeking the Crown of Neptune, which she claims will free the old god and turn the tide in her war against the church.

-Anne: “The Church has bound the old Sea God in the form of a snow-white leviathan, as the pirate lords had once bound Calypso, and now he must follow the command of Cardinal Baldassaro.”
+Anne: “The Church has bound the old Sea God in the form of a snow-white leviathan, as the pirate lords had once bound Calypso, as Davy Jones had once bound the Kraken, and now he must follow the command of Cardinal Baldassaro.”

 Gibbs: “And the Crown?”